 - 2 cups carrots (peeled and sliced into rounds)

 - 2 cups white button mushrooms (250g) (sliced half)

 Herbs and Spices:

-- 1 tbsp salt (use 2 tsp if you're using fine table salt)
+- 1 tablespoon salt (use 2 teaspoon if you're using fine table salt)

 - Heat up a large pot and sear the chicken, skin side down.
 It needs to get a GOOD sear, so don't be scared to let it sit for a while.

 - Now, add all the rest of the ingredients and bring to a boil.